Hope Christian School: Campuses

 Hope currently houses three campuses along Palomas Avenue in northeast Albuquerque, parallel to Paseo Del Norte between San Pedro and Louisiana.
 The Elementary Campus houses grades K-5, as well as Hope Preschool (Preschool and Pre-K, ages 3–4).
 The Middle School Campus on the corner of Paseo and Louisiana houses grades 6–8.
 The High School houses grades 9-12.

 Academics

 Hope Christian has maintained a 98% college-bound graduation rate.
 Hope offers Honors and Advanced Placement (AP) courses, as well as dual-credit courses.
 In 2017, the graduating class was offered $9.5 million in college scholarships.

 Students are trained in a variety of fields.
 Hope relies on a combination of curricula in the lower grades, as well as a variety of both secular and religious textbooks in the upper grades.
 The elementary combination curriculum includes the A Beka, Bob Jones, and ACSI curricula.
 All education is taught from a Biblical worldview but a non-denominational perspective.
 The approach to science, like all other subjects, is Bible-based.

-Athletics

-Hope High School is a NMAA 4A class school offering 23 Varsity sports and a long list of championship titles.
-As of 2016 it boasted 26 boys athletic state championships and 56 girls athletic state championships.
-Hope's drill team, the Huskettes, has had 23 winning seasons.
-Hope's basketball team is a recognized leader among state high school basketball teams, with over 700 boys basketball games wins under the leadership of Coach Jim Murphy.

-Hope has offered its student body on the middle school and high school campuses a wide selection of sports for boys and girls for years, including a football program which began in 2009.
-It also now offers a wide range of athletics on the Elementary campus as well, through APIAL.
-Hope maintains a "no-cut" policy in many sports so that each student can have the full benefit of being on a team.